maitepv87/capstone-project-coursera/README.md

 This setup ensures the app appears correctly across search engines, social media, and mobile devices.

+## 🧱 CSS Layout Setup

+This layout system transforms wireframes into responsive, reusable sections using semantic HTML and Flexbox.
+It adapts fluidly across devices, ensuring clarity and warmth.

+### ✅ Key Decisions

+- Flexbox layout with `gap`, `justify-content`, and `align-items`
+- Media queries at `768px` for mobile stacking
+- Relative units (`rem`, `%`, `vh`) for fluid scaling
+- Modular CSS per component + shared rules in `layout.css`

 ## Getting Started

 Clone the repo, run `npm install`, and launch with `npm start`.